mtek2k7/Autofill-Bot/README.md

 # How to setup
 - First, open file .exe before entering a key
 - Second, please contact me for key

-# How it work
-- Enter a link following in cmd
-- If you wanna open chrome, enter "n" when asking "open headless"